Inflect logo

 Natural Disaster Risk

-Lincoln has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 68.91, as of September 2025.
-The score reflects a very low risk for events like earthquakes and hurricanes that affect other US data center markets.
+Lincoln has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 68.92 as of September 2025.
+The location avoids the primary threats of earthquakes and hurricanes that affect coastal markets.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business